gogitkrish/amazon-eventbridge-mongodb-example/README.md

 cd ./amazon-eventbridge-partnerevent-example
 sam deploy --guided
 ```
-Choose a stack name, select the desired AWS Region, and allow SAM to create roles with the required permissions.
-Once you have run guided mode once, you can use `sam deploy` in future to use these defaults.
+Choose a stack name, input the paratner event source name and allow SAM to create the event bus, rule, and Lambda function.

 ## How it works

-* Use the AWS CLI or AWS Lambda Console to invoke the Producer function.
-This places the events in `events.js` onto the default event bus in EventBridge.
+* When an event is generated in a linked partner source, e.g. record insert, delete, update in a MongoDB collection it triggers an event in the Amazon EventBridge event bus
 * The EventBridge rule specified in `template.yaml` filters the events based upon the criteria in the `EventPattern` section.
-* When the rule validates an event, it is routed to the Consumer function.
-This logs out the event, which you can see in CloudWatch Logs.
+* When the rule validates an event, it invokes the Lambda function.
+This logs the event, which you can see in CloudWatch Logs.

 ==============================================